 About Sue Warnke:

 Sue Warnke is the Director of Infrastructure Documentation at a major Bay Area software company.
 Over the years, she has implemented several documentation initiatives and managed over 40 different engineers and technical writers.
 Other roles include Director of Innovation and Leadership, where she partnered with companies like Nike, Uber, Sony Pictures, and SAP to develop and facilitate experiential learning programs.
 She has an MA in English and over 17+ years of experience in the technology industry.
 She was recently profiled in Liz Wiseman’s best-selling leadership book, Rookie Smarts.
-You can view a video of her faith testimony here.
+You can view a video of her testimony here.